good-place/trolley/README.md

 ## Routes

-We define routes as a struct with keys which contain path and params definition and values which contain actions to which the path resolves.
+We define routes as a struct with keys which contain path with optional  params definition and values which contain actions to which the path resolves.

 Example:

 ```